Predicting the supremum: optimality of "stop at once or not at all": Acknowledgements

 \section{Acknowledgements}

-This work was prepared while the author was on sabbatical in Kyoto, Japan.
+This work was started while the author was on sabbatical in Kyoto, Japan.
 The author wishes to thank the Kyoto University Mathematics Department and the Research Institute for Mathematical Sciences for their warm hospitality during 2009.
+The author is grateful to two anonymous referees for several suggestions to improve the presentation of this paper.